-- In addition to the General Requirements, all goats must be: - o Identified with a registered tattoo or an official USDA premises ID tag (Scrapie tag.)
-Goats identified with registration tattoos must have legible tattoos and must have registration papers for these animals available for inspection. - o Free of any signs of sore mouth. - o Free of clinical signs of active fungal (ringworm) infection. - Goats Originating From Other States - o All goats must have official ID, and ID must be individually listed on the accompanying CVI.
+- In addition to the General Requirements, all goats must be: - Identified with a registered tattoo or an official USDA premises ID tag (Scrapie tag.)
+Goats identified with registration tattoos must have legible tattoos and must have registration papers for these animals available for inspection. - It is recommended that all goats are free of any signs of sore mouth and clinical signs of active fungal (ringworm) infection. - Goats Originating From Other States - -All goats must have official ID, and ID must be individually listed on the accompanying CVI.